-Update: Conjoined twins separated, one now out of surgery
+Conjoined twins separated and out of surgery

 - Conjoined twins Anias and Jadon McDonald were separated more than 16 hours into surgery

-- New: After 22 hours, one twin, Jadon, is now out of surgery
+- New: After 27 hours, both twins are out of surgery and in intensive care

+New York (CNN)After 27 hours of surgery, twin boys Anias and Jadon McDonald -- born joined at the head 13 months ago -- began a new life apart on Friday.
-New York (CNN)Twin baby boys conjoined at the head were successfully separated early Friday at the Children's Hospital at Montefiore Medical Center in the Bronx.

-Jadon and Anias McDonald, 13-month-old twins, had begun their surgery Thursday.
-The separation procedure lasted more than 16 hours and was followed by several hours more of surgery to reconstruct their skulls and make them whole.
+The round-the-clock operation at the Children's Hospital at Montefiore Medical Center in the Bronx began Thursday morning and ended Friday.
+The separation procedure itself lasted 16 hours, followed by more hours of surgery to rebuild their skulls and make them whole.

 Jadon was the first of the boys to be finished.
-He was wheeled out of the operating room around 7:40 a.m. on a stretcher, his perfectly shaped head wrapped in white gauze, and taken on an elevator to the pediatric intensive care unit on the 10th floor, where he was reunited with his parents, Nicole and Christian McDonald.
+He was wheeled out of the operating room around 7:40 a.m. on a stretcher, his perfectly shaped head wrapped in white gauze.

+He was taken on an elevator to the pediatric intensive care unit on the 10th floor, where he was reunited with his parents, Nicole and Christian McDonald.

 "My boy," Christian said with tears in his eyes.